rascoro1/SeleniumINI/README.md

 This will run one after another.
 Templates can either be dynamic or static.

-Take a look at the bithub_batch.ini file to create batch files.
+Take a look at the github_batch.ini file to create batch files.
 ```
 SeleniumINICLI.py -i github_batch.ini --batch
 ```